 The application mmProbEd provides a user interface for creating and editing micromagnetic problem descriptions in the Micromagnetic Input Format (MIF) (Sec.
-17.1). mm-ProbEd also acts as a server, supplying problem descriptions to running micromagnetic solvers.
+17.1). mm-ProbEd also acts as a server, supplying problem descriptions to running instances of mm-Solve2D.

 mmProbEd may be started either by selecting the mmProbEd button on mmLaunch, or from the command line via tclsh oommf.tcl mmProbEd [standard options] [-net <0|1>]